-The registration for the Pyongyang International Marathon is CLOSED.
+The registration for the Pyongyang International Marathon 2018 is OPEN!

 Local and foreign, amateur and professional runners take part in the marathon.
 There will be local football matches taking place in Kim Il Sung stadium after the start of the race, and so anyone who wants to watch the marathon instead of taking part in it - is more than welcome to do so.

-The 2017 Pyongyang International Marathon is now CLOSED for registration!
+The 2018 Pyongyang International Marathon is now OPEN for registration!

 If you have questions - send us a message: firstname.lastname@example.org